-You see, AMD graphics cards can operate on 4 lanes.
+You see, AMD graphics cards can operate on four lanes.
 NVIDIA graphics cards cannot.
-NVIDIA GPU’s need at least 8 lanes to run.
+NVIDIA GPUs need at least eight lanes to run.

 Also Read: How Many PCIe Cables Do I Need?

-Knowing the amount of PCIe lanes a graphics card needs and how the PCIe lanes are distributed among the slots will make sure you do not underutilize your card or procure components that go beyond the PCIe lane count that you PC can support.
+Knowing the number of PCIe lanes a graphics card needs and how the PCIe lanes are distributed among the slots will ensure you do not underutilize your card or procure components beyond the PCIe lane count that your PC can support.

-So the simple answer to the question: how many PCIe lanes does a GPU use is 16.
-However, when you have multiple graphics card then that is another story.
-Also, there are exceptions as some entry-level GPUs are designed to utilize 8 or even 4 PCIe lanes only.
+So the simple answer to the question: “How many PCIe lanes does a GPU use?” is 16.
+However, when you have multiple graphics cards, then that is another story.
+Also, there are exceptions, as some entry-level GPUs are designed to utilize only eight or even 4 PCIe lanes.